bladehr8/WebApi/_posts/2015-03-24-Entity-Complex-Type-Enhancement.md

 #### Complex type example

-Let's see an complex example.
+Let's see a complex example.
 The CLR model is shown as below:

 {% highlight csharp %}
 public abstract class Graph